Diss track: Origin and early examples

 John Lennon of the Beatles wrote "Sexy Sadie", a song released on the band's 1968 album The Beatles, as a diss track aimed at Maharishi Mahesh Yogi, a guru who he felt had been a let-down to them.
 The original lyrics specifically targeted him, but at the request of George Harrison the lyrics became more vague.
 Lennon continued writing diss tracks after the break-up of the Beatles; his most forceful such song was "How Do You Sleep?", from his 1971 solo album Imagine.
 Lennon had the impression that the song "Too Many People" from Paul McCartney's Ram (1971) was a dig at him, something McCartney later admitted, and that other songs on the album, such as "3 Legs", contained similar attacks.
 As a result, Lennon wrote "How Do You Sleep?" to indirectly mock McCartney's musicianship.
 While McCartney is never mentioned in the song, the many references make clear he is the target, particularly in the lyrics "The only thing you done was yesterday/And since you've gone you're just another day", the first lyric being a reference to The Beatles' 1965 song "Yesterday" and the second line referring to McCartney's 1971 song "Another Day".

 The 1974 song "Sweet Home Alabama" by Lynyrd Skynyrd deliberately insults Neil Young for his criticism of Alabama in the song "Southern Man".
 Young admitted later "I didn't like my words when I wrote them.
 They are accusatory and condescending."
+The 1980 song "Play It All Night Long" by Warren Zevon would in turn mock "Sweet Home Alabama" by depicting it as a favorite song of a dysfunctional, sickly, poverty stricken, and incestuous southern family who would "turn those speakers up full blast/play that dead band's song."

 The Sex Pistols are another group who recorded several diss tracks, including "New York", aimed at The New York Dolls, and "E.M.I.", aimed at their former record label EMI.